 There are many ways artificial turf can be damaged, but proper maintenance prevents most long-term issues.
 Professional cleaning and restoration services help remove embedded debris, restore fiber structure, and extend turf lifespan.

-TurFresh has been dedicated to artificial grass care since 1999, offering turf cleaning, repairs, maintenance programs, and innovative turf disinfectants such as the proprietary TurFresh BioS+ spray.
+TurFresh has over 20 years of experience in artificial grass care, offering turf cleaning, repairs, maintenance programs, and innovative turf disinfectants such as the proprietary TurFresh BioS+ spray.

 To restore or protect your synthetic lawn, schedule professional turf cleaning today.